AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/postman.md

 1. Specify the method from the Postman request dropdown.
 Click the **Headers** tab.
 In the Postman Headers table, the **Authorization** KEY contains a corresponding **Bearer** token VALUE.

-1. On the next row, add the header KEY `x-proxy-global-company-id` and enter you Global Company ID as the VALUE.

 1. On the next row, add the header KEY `x-api-key` and enter your Client ID as the value.

     ![Postman Oauth Step 5](../../images/postman-oauth2-step5.png)